mercor-tasks/simple-user-session/readme.md

 - If user is not logged in, it should load the requested page (based on login or register)
 - If user is logged in, it should redirect to home page
+- Upon successful registration or login, the user should be redirected to the home page

 ###### Logout button click should behave like below